-With wedding season getting into full swing, many dog owners are agonizing over whether or not to include their beloved pets in their special day.
+With wedding season getting into full swing, many dog owners are wondering whether or not to include their beloved pets in their special day.
 While it can certainly be fun, entertaining, and adorable to have your four-legged friend included and all dressed up, there are a couple of things to take into consideration before sending them down the aisle.

 Make Sure Everybody is OK with it